dariusz/nbapr-searcher/README.md

 This app is written in TypeScript.
 It uses SQLite for data storage.
 A to-do is to use something else for production data storage.

+It uses a lightly modified version of tslint-recommended for code style, including in the DB migrations:

+`npm run lint`

 To watch for changes while developing:

 `npm run watch`